mature-man-testosterone-replacement-therapy

 Feeling TRT Effects

 It is difficult to state how quickly one can respond to TRT.
-Many factors determine how testosterone works in one’s body.
+Several factors determine how testosterone functions in the body.

 These include: